apache/flink/docs/ops/memory/mem_setup_jm.md

 ### Configure JVM Heap

-As mentioned before in the [total memory description](mem_setup.html#configure-total-memory), another way to set up the memory for the Flink Master is to specify explicitly the *JVM Heap* size ([`jobmanager.memory.heap.size`](../config.html#jobmanager-memory-heap-size)).
+As mentioned before in the [total memory description](mem_setup.html#configure-total-memory), another way to set up the memory for the Master is to specify explicitly the *JVM Heap* size ([`jobmanager.memory.heap.size`](../config.html#jobmanager-memory-heap-size)).
 It gives more control over the available *JVM Heap* which contains:

 * Flink framework (e.g. *Job cache*)
-* User code running during job submission (e.g. for certain batch sources) or in checkpoint completion callbacks
+* User code executed during job submission (e.g. for certain batch sources) or in checkpoint completion callbacks

 The required size of *JVM Heap* is mostly driven by the number of running jobs, their structure, and requirements for the mentioned user code.